 Visual resources are those physical features that make up the environment, including landforms, geological features, water, trees and other plants, and elements of the human cultural landscape.
 A scenic vista, then, would be a publicly accessible vantage point such as a road, park, trail, or scenic overlook from which distant or landscape-scale views of a beautiful or otherwise important assembly of visual resources can be taken in.
-As generally described in the Environmental Setting and Surrounding Land Uses section above, the surrounding land uses include rural residences, agriculture, vineyards, and wineries.
-The nearest offsite residence is located approximately 760 feet east of the proposed winery building.
+As generally described in the Environmental Setting and Surrounding Land Uses section above, the surrounding land uses include rural residential, agriculture, vineyards, and wineries.
+The nearest offsite residence is located approximately 750 feet east (across Silverado Trail) of the existing winery building.